Skip to main content

 Identity governance data elements validate and recertify access.
 They include information used to report on digital worker access and include information on:

-• Acknowledgment date;
+• Acknowledgment date

-• Recertification date;
+• Recertification date

-• Adverse impact level; and
+• Adverse impact level

-• Other completion or acknowledgment dates.
+• Other completion or acknowledgment dates

-Table 7.
-Identity Governance Data Elements
+Table 7: Identity Governance Data Elements

 ID Data Element Additional Guidance

-DF-8 Digital Worker Sponsor Date of Last Acknowledgment Specify the date the sponsor acknowledged responsibility for the digital worker.
+DF-8 Digital Worker Sponsor Date of Last Acknowledgment Specify the date the sponsor last acknowledged responsibility for the digital worker.
 Recommend including the date in the format specified by agency guidelines (e.g., 01/01/2020).

-Track when the sponsor acknowledgment must be recertified.
-This can be tracked as a formula based on the last acknowledgment date and adverse impact level requirements, or a format and method specified by agency guidelines.
+DF-9 Digital Worker Date of Sponsor Acknowledgment Recertification (optional) Track when the sponsor acknowledgment must be recertified.
+It can be tracked as a formula based on the last acknowledgment date and adverse impact level requirements, or a format and method specified by agency guidelines.

 DF-10 Level of Potential Adverse Impact Specify the level of potential adverse impact as determined using the methodology in section 3.2 of this document.
-Limited response (e.g., “Low”, “Moderate,” “High,” or “Critical”).
+Limited response (e.g., “Low,” “Moderate,” “High,” or “Critical”).

-DF-11 Digital Worker Date of Last Custodian Acknowledgment Specify the date the custodian acknowledged responsibility for the digital worker.
+DF-11 Digital Worker Date of Last Custodian Acknowledgment Specify the date the custodian last acknowledged responsibility for the digital worker.
 Recommend including the date in the format specified by agency guidelines (e.g., 01/01/2020).

-Track when the custodian acknowledgment must be recertified.
-This can be tracked as a formula based on the last acknowledgment date and adverse impact level requirements, or a format and method specified by agency guidelines.
+DF-12 Digital Worker Date of Custodian Acknowledgment Recertification (optional) Track when the custodian acknowledgment must be recertified.
+It can be tracked as a formula based on the last acknowledgment date and adverse impact level requirements, or a format and method specified by agency guidelines.

-Specify the range of source IP addresses on which the digital worker may operate.
+DF-13 Approved Source Internet Protocol (IP) Address Range (only for High and Critical) Specify the range of source IP addresses on which the digital worker may operate.

-Specify the code review completion date (refer to VD-3 for more details).
+DF-14 Code Review Completion Date (optional) Specify the code review completion date (refer to VD-3 for more details).
 Recommend including the date in the format specified by agency guidelines (e.g., 01/01/2020).

 DF-15 Ethics Review Completion Date Specify the digital worker ethics review completion date (refer to VD-4 for more details).
 Recommend including the date in the format specified by agency guidelines (e.g., 01/01/2020).

-Track when the next ethics review date must be conducted.
-This can be tracked as a formula based on the last ethics review date and adverse impact level requirements, or a format and method specified by agency guidelines.
+DF-16 Next Ethics Review Date (optional) Track when the next ethics review date must be conducted.
+It can be tracked as a formula based on the last ethics review date and adverse impact level requirements, or a format and method specified by agency guidelines.

 DF-17 Digital Worker Bias Review Completion Date Specify the digital worker bias review completion date (refer to VD-5 for more details).
 Recommend including the date in the format specified by agency guidelines (e.g., 01/01/2020).